28 Comments

 Expand full comment

 Loved your story.
 “The memories of the righteous shall be a blessing.”
 Thanks for sharing.
 Sorry for your loss.
 My Dad was a General Surgeon in a small town for over 30 years….
 He would have been 97 this fall… both from the same era.
 They were from the greatest generation no doubt because of all they lived through… the roaring twenties, the dirty thirties, his parents eeked out an existence farming on the Dakota prairie, he steered the John Deere JP when he was 5.
 He and his brothers were running the farm in high school.
 They had the Great Depression, was drafted into WWII weighing 130#, he relied on the GI bill for education.
 My Dad’s goal was to take care of patients and help any way he could.
 He was calm and reassuring, great assessment skills, long before there was all the CT’s/MRI’s.
 He was meticulous in his work.
-Again his advise still rings true today: Listen to the patients, they will tell you what’s wrong.
+Again his advice still rings true today: Listen to the patients, they will tell you what’s wrong.
 Work hard.
 Don’t wait, if there is a possible complication, fix it.
 He pinned broken hips, removed tonsils and adenoids, did OB/Gyn surgeries, delivered babies, and did C sections, and he tended to trauma patients in the ER.
 He fixed bowel obstructions and colon Cancer surgeries where they were taught to strip the nodes down to the Aorta.
 He laboriously tackled the 6-8 hour Whipple surgery for two pancreatic cancer patients, giving them hope and more time to live and took cases Mayo Clinic wouldn’t touch.
 He methodically closed the incision in layers, spent a lot of time tying knots and was most happy with the fact that over 3 decades, he never had a leak/fistula-crediting the religious use of a gastric tube post op.
 They named the surgery center after my Dad some 20 years after he retired.
 So many memories that carry us on.
 The legacy of their lives, their wisdom and love for humanity live on in the stories we tell.
 Praying for you as you miss your Dad.

 Expand full comment